Integrity and

 If you think much

-not be illuminating to you, but might be most of all informative or
+not be illuminating to you but might be most of all distracting.

-A belief might seem to represent, include or cancel any of the inherent,
+A belief might seem to represent or cancel any of the inherent, natural

 9 Don't avoidably rely on a belief to maintain

-intend to be the best person that you can be, might obscure or obstruct your
+when you’re being the best person that you can be might obscure or obstruct

-communicate in the words or terms of a belief at the times when you don’t
+you think or communicate in the terms of a belief at the times when you’re not

 10 Although your inherent, natural and wholesome

-ideas, wishes and concerns are experienced by the whole range of your physical
+ideas are experienced by the whole range of your physical senses your beliefs

 If you feature or reinforce a belief